 A: YES.
-I used to make this all in my kitchen, but am now soapmaking at my storefront in Dover!
+I used to make this all in my kitchen, but now have trained one employee to do soapmaking at my production facility in Dover, and I batch from my "soap shed" at my home near Byron, MN !
 I often joke that it goes right from the goat to the soap.
-I milk 4 goats on our certified organic dairy farm, and I use their fresh milk in ALL the soaps.
+I milk 11 goats seasonally, and I use their fresh milk in ALL the soaps.

 A: My staple ingredients are certified organic coconut, olive, palm, and castor oils.
 I do have soaps that have certified organic oat bran, loofah, or my chicken’s eggshells in them, for extra scrubbing power, too.

 A: I first mix together the goat milk and lye, then I place this solution into gently warmed base oils; this creates a chemical reaction that causes a soap molecule to be formed.

 A: I use a pound and a half of goat milk in a batch of 24-26 bars, so a 4 oz bar has roughly 1 oz of luscious goat milk in it.

 A: All of my soaps have the naturally occurring glycerin in them from the soapmaking process.
 Glycerin is the byproduct of saponification (soap molecules being formed).
 Unlike commercial soapmakers, I do not have the time nor equipment to press the glycerin out of the soaps.
 Glycerin is a humectant, which means that it attracts moisture to your skin.
 Since the glycerin is left IN my soaps, your skin will appreciate and notice the difference in the shower or tub!